abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Adam S. Charles, Abigail Anne Kressner, and Christopher John Rozell.
 A Causal Locally Competitive Algorithm for the Sparse Decomposition of Audio Signals.
 In Proceedings of the IEEE Digital Signal Processing (DSP) Workshop, Sedona, Arizona, January 2011. [[paper](http://cv.abbiekressner.com/papers/charles2011causal.pdf)]

 ### Conference abstracts
+* Mihaela-Beatrice Neagu, Torsten Dau, Abigail Anne Kressner, Helia Relaño Iborra, Per Bækgaard, and Dorothea Wendt.
+Investigating the reliability of pupillometry as an individualized measure of listening effort.
+In Association for Research in Otolaryngology (ARO), February 2021.

 * Rasmus Østergaard Bendsen, Abigail Anne Kressner, and Torsten Dau.
 Effect of linked and “spatially aware” cochlear-implant compression on spatial perception in a reverberant room.
 In Conference on Implantable Auditory Prostheses (CIAP), Lake Tahoe, California, July 2019.

 * Wiebke Lamping, Tobias Goehring, Abigail Anne Kressner, Jeremy Marozeau, and Robert P. Carlyon.
 A coding strategy to remove temporally masked pulses and its effect on speech perception by CI listeners.
 In Conference on Implantable Auditory Prostheses (CIAP), Lake Tahoe, California, July 2019.